Religion in Indonesia

-Several different religions are practised in Indonesia, which is officially a secular state without an established state religion.
-The first principle of Indonesia's philosophical foundation, Pancasila, requires its citizens to state the belief in "the one and almighty God".
+Several different religions are practised in Indonesia, without an established state religion.
+The first principle of Indonesia's philosophical foundation, Pancasila, requires its citizens to state the belief in "the one and almighty God", sometimes called a "public religion".
 Although, as explained by the Constitutional Court, this first sila of Pancasila is an explicit recognition of divine substances (i.e. divine providence) and meant as a principle on how to live together in a religiously diverse society.
 Blasphemy is a punishable offence (since 1965, see § History) and the Indonesian government has a discriminatory attitude towards its numerous tribal religions, atheist and agnostic citizens.
-In addition, the Aceh province officially applies Sharia and implements different practices towards religious and sexual minorities.
+In addition, the Aceh province officially applies Sharia and implements different practices towards religious minorities.

 Several different religions are practised in the country, and their collective influence on the country's political, economic and cultural life is significant.
-Despite constitutionally guaranteeing freedom of religion, in 1965 the government recognized only six religions: Islam, Christianity (Catholicism, under the label of "Katolik", and Protestantism, under the label of "Kristen" are recognised separately), Hinduism, Buddhism and Confucianism.
+Despite constitutionally guaranteeing freedom of religion, in 1965, the government recognized only six religions: Islam, Christianity (Catholicism, under the label of "Katolik", and Protestantism, under the label of "Kristen", are recognised separately), Hinduism, Buddhism and Confucianism.
 In that same year, the government specified that it will not ban other religions, specifically mentioning Judaism, Zoroastrianism, Shinto, and Taoism as examples.
 According to a 2017 decision of the Constitutional Court of Indonesia, "the branches/flows of beliefs" (aliran kepercayaan)—ethnic religions with new religious movements—must be recognised and included in an Indonesian identity card (KTP).
 Based on data collected by the Indonesian Conference on Religion and Peace (ICRP), there are about 245 unofficial religions in Indonesia.

-From 1975 to 2017, Indonesian law mandated that its citizens possess an identity card indicating their religious affiliation, which could be chosen from a selection of those six recognised religions.
+From 1965 to 2017, Indonesian law mandated that its citizens possess an identity card indicating their religious affiliation, which could be chosen from a selection of those six recognised religions.
 However, since 2017, citizens who do not identify with those religions have the option to leave that section blank on their identity card.
 Although there is no apostasy law preventing Indonesians from converting to any religion, Indonesia does not recognise agnosticism or atheism, and blasphemy is considered illegal.
-According to Ministry of Home Affairs data in 2024, 87.09% of Indonesians identified themselves as Muslim (with Sunnis about 99%, Shias about 1%), 10.45% Christians (7.38% Protestants, 3.07% Roman Catholic), 1.67% Hindu, 0.71% Buddhists, 0.03% Confucians, 0.04% Folk and others.
+According to Ministry of Home Affairs data in 2025, 87.15% of Indonesians identified themselves as Muslim (with Sunnis about 99%, Shias about 1%), 10.44% Christians (7.37% Protestants, 3.07% Roman Catholic), 1.66% Hindu, 0.75% Buddhists, Confucians, and indigenous beliefs.